fbagim/MonitoringSystem/README.md

 2. Start the app and you can see server starting and client connection logs on console .

-3. you can see erverMonitoringApp.log file located at project location to find the logged server results.
+3. you can see ServerMonitoringApp.log file located at project class path location to find the logged server results.